sammycorgi/laravel-batch-file-creator/README.md

 `php.exe_path` - Location of the php executable.
 Default is `C:\xampp\php\php.exe`

+`to_write` - The batch files created by the `batch-make:all` command.
+Be sure that these are in the correct order!

 ## Writing new batch file creators

 Create a new class that extends `Sammycorgi\LaravelBatchFileCreator\Commands\BaseBatchWriter`.
 Make sure to implement the `getContents()` and `getCommandName()` methods!

+If the command has any arguments, create an options definition class that extends `Sammycorgi\LaravelBatchFileCreator\Commands\Options\Definitions\Definition` and implement the `getDefinitions()` method.
+This will return an array of arrays - one array for each option.
+The `name` of the option is required.
+You can also define the `default` and the `description` of the option.

+Make sure to add an entry to the `definitions` array in the config to map this definition to the command.
+Syntax is `[creator_class_name] => [definition_class_name (or null if no options)]`

 `getContents()` will be the contents of the batch file to be written.